CISecurity/ControlsAssessmentSpecification/control-10/control-10.2.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Data
+	* - Devices
 	  - Protect
 	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
-* Sub-control 5.1: Establish Secure Configurations
+* Safeguard 10.1: Deploy and Maintain Anti-Malware Software

 Inputs
 -----------
-#.
-Key Systems: The list of "key systems" identified by the organization, as derived from the endpoint inventory (see sub-control 1.4)
-#.
-The organization's backup/imaging configuration policy

-Assumptions
-^^^^^^^^^^^
-* Backup software (either OS or 3d party) is installed and appropriately configured on "key systems" identified in Input 1
+#. :code:`GV30`: Assets capable of supporting anti-malware software
+#. :code:`GV31`: Assets with at least one authorized anti-malware software intalled
+#. :code:`GV3`: Configuration standards

 Operations
 ----------
 #.
-For each endpoint in the list of "key systems", examine its backup configuration against the available backup configuration policy, noting appropriately and inappropriately configured endpoints along the way.
+For each asset in Input 2 :code:`GV31`, check configuraions :code:`GV3` to determine if anti-malware software is configured to autmatically update signature files
+	#.
+Identify and enumerate assets properly configured for automatic updates (M2)
+	#.
+Identify and enumerate asets not properly configured for automatic updates (M3)

 Measures
 --------
-* M1 = List of "key system" endpoints
+* M1 = Count of :code:`GV30`
-* M2 = Count of M1
+* M2 = Count of assets configured to automatically update signature files
-* M3 = List of appropriately configured "key systems"
+* M3 = Count of assets not configured to automatically update signature files
-* M4 = Count of M3
-* M5 = List of inappropriately configured "key systems"
-* M6 = Count of M5

 Metrics
 -------